Lee Jackson (blues musician): Biography

-In mid-1960, Lee Jackson, Eddie Clearwater, Little Brother Montgomery, Roosevelt Sykes, St. Louis Jimmy Oden, Sunnyland Slim, Tom Archia, Corky Roberts(on), and Shakey Jake Harris were all guests at Armand "Jump" Jackson's (no relation) "Blues Party", an event organized in "Jump" Jackson's garage studio, on 5727 South La Salle Street.
+In mid-1960, Lee Jackson, Eddy Clearwater, Little Brother Montgomery, Roosevelt Sykes, St. Louis Jimmy Oden, Sunnyland Slim, Tom Archia, Corky Roberts(on), and Shakey Jake Harris were all guests at Armand "Jump" Jackson's (no relation) "Blues Party", an event organized in "Jump" Jackson's garage studio, on 5727 South La Salle Street.
 In 1961, Lee Jackson had "Please Baby" / "Juanita" released on Key Hole Records.
 His own recordings were not successful and he then used his association with various musicians to begin regular work as a studio session player.
 By now an accomplished guitarist, his first major studio assignment in this regard was on Roosevelt Sykes album, Roosevelt Sykes Sings The Blues (1962).
 The collection was recorded in Chicago, and it featured Sykes accompanied by Lee Jackson on guitar, plus Willie Dixon (bass), Armand "Jump" Jackson (drums) and Sax Mallard (tenor saxophone).
 In addition, the album's opening track, "Slave For Your Love", was issued on a single.
 The following year, Jackson switched to playing the bass guitar on Billy Boy Arnold's, More Blues on the South Side.
 Jackson supplied bass guitar backing on four albums recorded between 1964 and 1966, by Homesick James, Johnny Shines, J. B. Hutto, and Otis Spann.
 Although the latter's Otis Spann's Chicago Blues had Jackson playing on just one track, the instrumental "G.B.
 Blues", a bonus track on the later CD reissue.
 In February 1966, Jackson played guitar backing Little Walter recording "Back In The Alley", "I Feel So Bad", and "Chicken Shack"; tracks that eventually appeared in compilation albums such as Blue Midnight Volume Three 1950-1966.
 J. B. Hutto's 1968 effort, Hawk Squat, saw Jackson revert to rhythm guitar.

 In 1969, Jackson supplied bass guitar work on half of the tracks on Johnny Shines with Big Walter Horton, as well as on Hound Dog Taylor's "Watch Out" single.
 In 1970, Jackson was part of entourage on the American Folk Blues Festival's European tour and two sides of his from that event were issued on the subsequent album release.
 His guitar provided part of the backing on the early 1970s Big Boss Men live collection of Willie Dixon and Jimmy Reed, and Jackson was in the rhythm section that played on J. B. Hutto's, Slidewinder (Delmark Records, 1973).